opentracing/opentracing-javascript/README.md

 ## Development Information

-*I.e. information for developers working on this package.*
+*I.e., information for developers working on this package.*

 #### Building the library